I have recently been binge watching television shows from

 Our initial impression of Sun-woo is negative one, yet we sense that despite

-his disagreeable personality, he is, at heart, a decent guy.
+his disagreeable personality, he is a decent guy.
 This is first hinted at by the way he looks

 after his sister, Eun-hee, who was crippled in a hit and run accident.
 There is a telling scene where an obnoxious